-One woman posed a question about whether having a second child increased parents’ happiness, and the responses were divided.
+One woman posed a question about whether she should have a second child to increase her happiness.
+The responses were divided.

 The question of whether having a second child increases happiness is a topic of interest for many parents.
 Many ask this question when deciding whether they want to try for a second or third child.
 Here is how people responded to the query.